AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 ## Individual operations {#individual-operations}

-When troubleshooting sub-optimized performance for individual users, first review [Limitations](https://helpx.adobe.com/experience-manager/desktop-app/troubleshooting-desktop-app.html#limitations).
-The subsequent sections include suggestions to improve performance for individual users.
+When troubleshooting sub-optimized performance for the individual users, first review [the app limitations](#limitations).
+The subsequent sections include suggestions to improve performance for the individual users.

 ## Bandwidth recommendations {#bandwidth-recommendations}